aerobless/SmartHome/docs/hardware/index.md

 ## Other Smart Devices

 #### Kibernetik Air Conditioner
 A simple AC device.
-Communicates over IR.
+Can be controlled over infrared.
+I use the Logitech Harmony Hub to do this.

 ![Kibernetik Air Conditioner](kibernetik-klimageraet-mk-light-001.xxl3.jpg){: style="height:150px"}

 #### iRobot Roomba 980
 Smart vacuum robot that communicates over WiFi.
-It's actually running Linux and you can connect to it via SSH.
-Pretty dope, no? :D
+It's actually running Linux and you can connect to it over SSH.
+I'm happy with it's cleaning capabilities.
+The vacuum is started from a schedule in Home Assistant but only when Home Assistant sees that I'm not home.

 ![iRobot Roomba 980 Topdown](roomba_980.jpg){: style="height:150px"}

 #### Oral-B Elektro Genius 10100S
 Smart toothbrush that communicates over BLE.
+I haven't integrated this yet.. but it's on the list ;-)

 ![Oral-B Genius 10100S](oral_b_genius_10100S.jpg){: style="height:150px"}